 Values are the average, max, and min Carbon Intensity in gCO2/kWh for each day

-National Grid's Carbon Intensity API provides an indicative trend of regional carbon intensity of the electricity system in Great Britain (GB) 96+ hours ahead of real-time.
+National Grid ESO's Carbon Intensity API provides an indicative trend of regional carbon intensity of the electricity system in Great Britain (GB) 96+ hours ahead of real-time.
 It provides programmatic and timely access to both forecast and estimated carbon intensity data.

 The Carbon Intensity forecast includes CO2 emissions related to electricity generation only.
 The includes emissions from all large metered power stations, interconnector imports, transmission and distribution losses, and accounts for national electricity demand, embedded wind and solar generation.

 The goal of this API service is to allow developers to produce applications that will enable consumers and/or smart devices to optimise their behaviour to minimise CO2 emissions.

 The carbon intensity of electricity is a measure of how much CO2 emissions are produced per kilowatt hour of electricity consumed.

 The 'actual' value (grey line) is the estimated carbon intensity from metered generation.
 The 'forecast' value (blue line) is our forecast.
 The carbon intensity of electricity is sensitive to small changes in carbon-intensive generation.
 Carbon intensity varies by hour, day, and season due to changes in electricity demand, low carbon generation (wind, solar, hydro, nuclear, biomass) and conventional generation.